vbotka/ansible-collection-freebsd/docs/source/examples/310/example.rst

     :language: text

-The above plays show that depending on a use case it's possible to:
+The above plays show that, depending on a use case, it's possible to:

 * Use tags to select tasks groups from the role.
 * Import selected tasks groups from the role.